maelstrom-research/Rmonize/README.md

 # Overview

-Harmonizing data (evaluating and processing, where relevant, data items from different studies or datasets under a common format) is essential to <b style="color:red">epidemiology research</b> but can be methodologically and technically challenging.
-Rmonize was developed by
+Harmonizing data (processing data items from different datasets under a common format) is essential to support research but can be methodologically and technically challenging.
+Rmonize is an R package developed by
-<a href="https://www.maelstrom-research.org/" target="_blank"> Maelstrom
+<a href="https://www.maelstrom-research.org/" target="_blank">Maelstrom
-Research</a> to address some of the key challenges faced and support a streamlined, reusable, and well documented harmonization pipeline.
+Research</a> to address some of the key challenges faced and promote a streamlined, reusable, and well documented harmonization pipeline.
 The current documentation provides a starting point to use the package.